Kusanagi8200/App-Update-Infos-Linux/README.md

-# App-Clean-Update-Linux

-Bash App for differentes version of Clean-Update-Linux script
+### Bash App for Clean-Update and System-Infos Linux